COS-IN/iluvatar-faas/src/Ilúvatar/README.md

 Ilúvatar is an open Serverless platform built with the goal of jumpstarting and streamlining FaaS research.
 It provides a system that is easy and consistent to use, highly modifiable, and directly reports experimental results.

-If you use, extend, comare against, etc., Ilúvatar, please reference our HPDC 2023 paper in your work.
+If you use, extend, compare against, etc., Ilúvatar, please reference our HPDC 2023 paper in your work.

 ```sh
 CITATION HERE